microsoft/autogen/samples/apps/promptflow-autogen/README.md

 - **Chat History**: Chat history is the record of all interactions between the user and the chatbot, including both user inputs and AI-generated outputs.
 Maintaining chat history is essential for keeping track of the conversation context and ensuring the AI can generate contextually relevant responses.
 Chat History is a special type of chat flow input, that stores chat messages in a structured format.

+  - NOTE: Currently the sample flows do not send chat history messages to agent workflow.

 - **Chat Output**: Chat output refers to the AI-generated messages that are sent to the user in response to their inputs.
 Generating contextually appropriate and engaging chat outputs is vital for a positive user experience.

 A chat flow can have multiple inputs, but Chat History and Chat Input are required inputs in chat flow.

 ## Interact with chat flow

-Promptflow CLI provides a way to start an interactive chat session for chat flow.
+Promptflow supports interacting via vscode or via Promptflow CLI provides a way to start an interactive chat session for chat flow.
 Customer can use below command to start an interactive chat session:

 ```bash
 pf flow test --flow <flow_folder> --interactive